Nike Boys Lacrosse Camp at Pace University

 - Every camper receives a reversible Nike practice jersey

 - Nike and STX Prizes for outstanding play, sportsmanship and improvement

 - View More Details ⟩

 Camp Director Tom Mariano

-Tom Mariano, the 2017 Northeast-10 Conference Co-Coach of the Year, will enter his fifth season as the head coach of the Pace Men's Lacrosse program in 2017-18.
-Coach Mariano was also the 2017 MLL coach of year with the Florida Launch.View Tom's Bio ⟩
+Tom Mariano, the 2017 Northeast-10 Conference Co-Coach of the Year, completed his eighth season as the head coach of the Pace men's lacrosse program in 2021.
+During his successful tenure in Pleasantville, the Setters have posted a record of 58-36 (.620).View Tom's Bio & Lacrosse Tips ⟩

 Mariano’s college experience includes a successful career as the Head Men’s Lacrosse Coach at Sacred Heart University for 17 years.
 As the head coach, he oversaw the recruiting efforts, initiated the transition of the lacrosse program from Division II to Division I as well as the move from the Metro Atlantic Athletic Conference to the Colonial Athletic Association, which is one of the premier college lacrosse conferences in the country, and the eventual move to the Northeast Conference.
 Mariano and his staff annually produced a team that was a strong influence in the community and also carried a 3.0 team GPA.
 He had a successful 2013 campaign as the NEC Coach of the Year as his team qualified for the 2013 NEC playoffs.
 In total, Mariano has coached 70 all-conference players throughout his collegiate coaching career.

 Mariano received his Master’s Degree in Teaching with a concentration in Elementary Education in 2000 from Sacred Heart University.
 He is a 1994 graduate of Nazareth College in Rochester, NY with a Bachelor’s of Science Degree in Business Administration.
 While at Nazareth, he was a member of the 1992 NCAA Division III Men’s Lacrosse National Championship team.